jpedro/jpedro.github.io/.posts/scrum.md

 > "It is a truth universally acknowledged, that a single developer in possession of a good project, _must be_ in sear hate of Scrum".

 Scrum sucks.
-People shifted from "is it bad?" to "why is it bad?"
+The Zeitgeist (am I using this right??) shifted from "is it bad?" to "why is it so soo bad?".
 And there's still no viable alternative.

 ## Agile